BDC Hamburger Icon

 PCI Level 2

-• Annual self-assessment questionnaire
+• Annual Self-Assessment Questionnaire

-• Quarter network scan by an ASV
+• Quarterly network scans conducted by an ASV

 PCI Level 3

-• Quarter network scan by an ASV
+• Quarterly network scans conducted by an ASV

 PCI Level 4